EciStg/order-placement/probe/README.md

 ### Execute top probe `./probes/top`

+> As an IT administrator I can easily know when a web application (app, api, service, etc.) is up
+> (can be reached) and when it is down (it cannot be reached) so that I am aware of problems, ideally,
+> before my customers experience them.
+>
+> Required for ECi implementations
+>
+> Recommended for Seller implementations

 This probe must be a light weight and fast running indicator of API availability; think of it like a **ping**.
 It must do as little as possible yet still be able to announce that the API is up and running.
 It is expected this probe will be called one or more times per minute.
-Calling applications are required to check the HTTP Status Code and interpret it as pass, **200 - 299**, or fail, **400 - 599**.
+Calling applications are required to check the HTTP Status Code and interpret it as pass, **200 - 299**, or fail, **500 - 599**.

 A body must not be returned to the caller.

-1. Version 1.0

-    > Not supported.

-2. Version 1.5
+Example of calling the top probe from the command line:

+    $ curl --silent --output /dev/null -w "%{http_code}" http://www.example.org/probes/top
+    200
+    $

+### Execute bottom probe `./probes/bottom`

 > Required for ECi implementations.
 >
 > Recommended for Seller implementations.

-    Checking the HTTP Status Code for the top probe:

-        curl -sw "%{http_code}\\n" http://some-host/some-api/probes/top

-### Execute bottom probe `./probes/bottom`

 The bottom probe should test all of the layers of the API or application and all vital connections to other systems, APIs, databases, etc. IT, QA, and Support staff and their applications must be